-As I wander around the historic old quarter of Ciutadella, past majestic peach coloured buildings, historic squares and through a maze of narrow alleys ways, I catch a glimpse of the turbulent history of Menorca thanks to my guide.
+As I wander around the historic old quarter of Ciutadella, past majestic peach coloured buildings, historic squares and through a maze of narrow alleys ways, I catch a glimpse of the turbulent history of the Spanish island of Menorca thanks to my guide.
 Luis tells tales of piracy, plague, fiestas and tradition, not forgetting the obligatory star-crossed lovers.
 He brings these old streets to life with echoes from the past.

 Ciutadella, nicknamed Vella I Bella, the Old and Beautiful